Dalal-Alwedaah/dsnd-Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline Project
+I apply data engneering skills to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.